 Contributions for employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Employees do not contribute to the plan.
 The City makes employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
-For the years ended June 30, 2023 and 2022, employer contributions for the City were \$87,968 and \$82,809 respectively, based on a rate of 8.71 percent and 8.72 percent of covered payroll.
+For the years ended June 30, 2024 and 2023, employer contributions for the City were \$64,100 and \$87,960 respectively, based on a rate of 8.71 percent of covered payroll.
 By law, employer contributions are required to be paid.
 The TCRS may intercept the City's state shared taxes if required employer contributions are not remitted.
 The employer's actuarially determined contribution (ADC) and member contributions are expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.